rackerlabs/technical-blog/_posts/2019-11-04-how-salesforce-community-cloud-helps-you-serve-customers-employees-and-partners.md

 metaTitle: "How Salesforce Community Cloud helps you serve customers, employees, and partners"
 metaDescription: "How Salesforce Community Cloud helps you serve customers, employees, and partners."
 ogTitle: "How Salesforce Community Cloud helps you serve customers, employees, and partners"
-ogDescription: "Do you need Einstein Analytics instead of classic reporting?
-Five questions to ask yourself."
+ogDescription: "Salesforce&reg;Community Cloud offers a centralized platform where loyal customers, happy employees, and engaged partners can flourish."
 ---

-Salesforce&reg;Community Cloud offers your business a centralized platform where each of these groups can flourish.
-As an application that lives within your Salesforce org, Community Cloud allows your organization to create online forums (communities)where members can communicate with each other and with your organization.
+Salesforce&reg;Community Cloud offers a centralized platform where loyal customers, happy employees, and engaged partners can flourish.
+Community Cloud is an application within Salesforce that allows your organization to create online forums (communities)where members can communicate with each other and with your organization.

 <!-- more -->

 ![]({% asset_path 2019-11-01-einstein-analytics-or-classic-reporting-five-questions-to-ask/einstein-analytics.png %})

-Successful businesses thrive on three key elements: loyal customers, happy employees, and engaged partners.
-Loyal customers result in increased sales, satisfied employees ensure the business runs well, and interactive partners — like distributors and sister companies — solidify a healthy professional network.
+Successful businesses rely on loyal customers, happy employees, and engaged partners.
+Loyal customers increase sales, satisfied employees ensure the business runs well, and interactive partners — like distributors and sister companies — solidify a healthy professional network.

-We asked our Community-Certified Project Manager Megan Truett (who was into Community Cloud “before it was cool”) how businesses can use the platform for these three different types of communities.
+We asked Megan Truett, our Community-Certified Project Manager with a lot of Community Cloud experience, to explain how businesses can use this platform for these three different communities.

-“While they are all very similar, each of the three versions Salesforce offers in its ecosystem does very different things,” Megan says.
-“Salesforce Community Cloud is excellent in comparison to other platforms with its ability to customize information sent out to various audiences.
-It does a really awesome job of tailoring the message and the information [companies] want to siphon out to their groups; whether that’s employees, customers or partners.”
+Megan says, “While they are all very similar, each of the three versions Salesforce offers in its ecosystem does very different things.
+Salesforce Community Cloud is excellent in comparison to other platforms with its ability to customize information sent out to various audiences.
+It does a really awesome job of tailoring the message and the information, that companies want to siphon out to their groups; whether that’s employees, customers or partners.”

-With more than 12 years of experience in online community building, client engagement and social strategy, Megan knows just how beneficial Community Cloud can be.
-From an expert perspective, here’s why Community Cloud is a must have for today’s modern business.
+With more than 12 years of experience in online community building, client engagement, and social strategy, Megan knows just how beneficial Community Cloud can be.
+Here are 5 reasons why Community Cloud is a must-have for today’s modern business.

-### It Excels at Providing Personalized Customer Care
+### It excels at providing personalized customer care

 According to Salesforce’s “State of the Connected Customer” report, 80% of customers say that the experience a company provides is as important as its products and services.
 This is not a new development; a 2006 study by McKinsey Global Institute reported that after a negative experience with a brand, more than 70% of customers reduced their commitment to that brand (in many cases decreasing the amount spent with the brand, or switching brands entirely).
 The customer journey is directed by how the customer feels they are being treated.

-Customer communities can make your consumers feel connected, heard and appreciated.
-“Community Cloud does a really great job of connecting people, in ways that are not necessarily tangible, and manages to keep customers engaged by helping them to find information they need, letting them ask questions and discuss things that are important to them,” Megan emphasizes.
+Customer communities can make your consumers feel connected, heard, and appreciated.
+Megan emphasizes that “Community Cloud does a really great job of connecting people, in ways that are not necessarily tangible, and manages to keep customers engaged by helping them to find information they need, letting them ask questions, and discuss things that are important to them."
 Businesses with this kind of personalized customer engagement are positioned to thrive.

 For example, Farmers Insurance leverages Community Cloud for their online Customer Self-Service (CSS) community.
 Through this online portal, policyholders can sign on and easily find information and connect directly with an agent to get assistance.
 This makes it easier for agents to serve customers, and provides customers with a more personalized and smooth experience.